HosseinSharifii/PyCMLutilities/docs/pages/plots/cat_mpl.md

                 ]
     ````

     2. Again, this might be complicated when you are dealing with a large number of **boxplots**.
-Alternatively, user can broadly change some of the parameteres described in above by defining a section called `box_formatting` in the **template** file.
+Alternatively, user can globally change some of the parameteres described in above by defining a section called `box_formatting` in the **template** file.
 In this way, all defined changes in these parameteres would be applied to all **boxplots** within the figure.

+    Default values for `box_formatting` are:

     ````javascript

     "box_formatting":
         {
-            "color_saturation": new_value
+            "color_saturation": 1,
-            "dodge": new_value
+            "dodge": true,
-            "box_width": new_value
+            "box_width": 0.75,
-            "linewidth": new_value
+            "linewidth": 1
         }
     ````